-Technique: Filming in the water column is always more difficult than on or near the bottom.
-Stability is the biggest issue.
-Film slightly upwards and try to be as neutrally buoyant as possible and avoid jerky movements.
-In post-production you can always stabilise your footage provided that the camera movements are not too erratic.
+To obtain nice footage in similar situations, you should always film slightly upwards and try to be as neutrally buoyant as possible, avoiding jerky movements.
+In post-production, you can always stabilise your footage, provided that the camera movements are not too erratic.

 Unlock the power of marine wildlife videography and unleash your inner filmmaker with our online Marine Wildlife Videography course!